 Background

-Since the advent of medicine and pesticides microbial pathogens have been targeted with chemicals that have had the unintended and devastating effect of decimating cohabiting and often beneficial taxa.
-Over the last century this has lead to the rise of drug-resistant strains and exacerbated the consequences these pathogens posed[antibiotic/antifungal resistance].
+Since the advent of medicine and pesticides, microbial pathogens have been targeted with chemicals that have had the unintended and devastating effect of decimating cohabiting and often beneficial taxa.
+Over the last century this has led to the rise of drug-resistant strains and exacerbated the consequences these pathogens posed[antibiotic/antifungal resistance].
 As the pharmaceutical industry ramps up their search for the next great compounds in this fight, microbiome research is beginning to produce successful alternatives to compound synthesis [cite psl therapuetics].
 Currently accepted state-of-the-art microbiome therapies function by overcrowding pathogenic strains with a surplus of transplanted ‘good’ microbial (primarily bacterial) taxa sourced from healthy donors[cite poop translate, vaginal microbiome papers, and plant ones].
-In plants, the foliar transplantation of fungal symbionts from related species has been shown to confer disease resistance to a population of the nearly extinct and fungal-treatment dependant plant species P. kaalaensis[p. kaalaensi paper].
-Pananma disease, caused by the fungus F. oxysporum and correlated to poor soils (those high fungal content and low bacterial diversity) has been shown to respond positively to the introduction of microbes from healthy soils [Manipulating, Chao Xue].
-These findings show a promising alternative to chemical treatments which perhaps can limit their devastating effects.
-To further expand the current armory against pathogens encroaching on the commercially important plants better tools that can breach the gap in understanding the fundamental principles behind the establishment of microbiomes, their stability and dynamics, are necessary[garrido].
+In plants, the foliar transplantation of fungal symbionts from related species has been shown to confer disease resistance to a population of the nearly extinct and fungal-treatment dependent plant species P. kaalaensis[p. kaalaensi paper].
+Pananma disease, caused by the fungus F. oxysporum and correlated to poor soils (those high fungal content and low bacterial diversity), has been shown to respond positively to the introduction of microbes from healthy soils [Manipulating, Chao Xue].
+These findings show a promising alternative to chemical treatment, which perhaps can limit their devastating effects.
+To further expand the current armory against pathogens encroaching on the commercially important plants, better tools that can breach the gap in understanding the fundamental principles behind the establishment of microbiomes, their stability and dynamics, are necessary[garrido].

 2.1 Microbiomes

-A Microbiome is defined as the collective genomes of the totality of microorganisms which interact with and within a defined environment [Microbiomes; Madupu].
-Simply put, microbiomes are collections of microorganisms that live and interact with one another and their specific habitat ultimately forming complex ecosystems.
-These systems are not inconsequential and, for example, some like soil and ocean microbiomes have been implicated to contribute significantly to the nitrogen and oxygen cycles respectively[nitrogren/oxygen microbes].
+A microbiome is defined as the collective genomes of the totality of microorganisms interacting with and within a defined environment [Microbiomes; Madupu].
+Simply put, microbiomes are collections of microorganisms that live and interact with one another and their specific habitat - ultimately forming complex ecosystems.
+These systems are not inconsequential and, in the case of some soil and ocean microbiomes have been implicated to contribute significantly to the respective nitrogen and oxygen cycles [nitrogren/oxygen microbes].
 Microbiomes, however, are not limited to open environments where conditions are in constant flux such as those found in lakes and oceans, and are often described in conjunction with a host organism that is its environment [closed vs open environents papers].
-Of particular interest in contemporary microbiome research are those associated with human and crops and the impact they have on the overall fitness of the host [human gut project, soil-microbe].
-In humans disturbed microbiomes have been been linked to digestive disorders, cancers, Multiple Sclerosis and Alzheimer's among other afflictions [review paper dysbiosis diseases].
+Of particular interest in contemporary microbiome research are those associated with humans, crops, and the impact they have on the overall fitness of the host [human gut project, soil-microbe].
+In humans, disturbed microbiomes have been linked to digestive disorders, cancers, Multiple Sclerosis and Alzheimer's among other afflictions [review paper dysbiosis diseases].
 In plants, dysbioses of these microbiomes permit opportunistic pathogens to settle and disrupt their normal processes [Deciphering microbe diversity, Dengbo, Zhou].
-As research in this area continues to expand it promises to provide the scientific community with alternative methods of treating these and other diseases.
+As research in this area continues to expand, it promises to provide the scientific community with alternative methods of treating these and other diseases.
 Of particular interest to this Thesis are the microbiomes of plants and those of aquatic environments. [norm, pace 1991 paper]

 2.1.1 The Rhizosphere and Phycosphere